rdicosmo/parmap/README.md

 version of map on arrays, that beaves exactly like parmap.

-We also provide a highly optimised specialised parmap version that is targeted to float arrays, array_float_parmap, that allows you to perform parallel computation on very large float arrays efficiently, without the boxing/unboxing overhead introduced by the other primitives, including array_parmap.
+We also provide a highly optimised specialised parmap version that is targeted to float arrays, `array_float_parmap`, that allows you to perform parallel computation on very large float arrays efficiently, without the boxing/unboxing overhead introduced by the other primitives, including `array_parmap`.

 To understand the efficiency issues involved in the case of large arrays of float, here is a short summary of the steps that any implementation of a parallel map